airtai/faststream/docs/docs/en/kafka/Publisher/batch_publisher.md

 ## General overview

-If you need to send your data in batches, the @broker.publisher(...) decorator offers a convenient way to achieve this.
+If you need to send your data in batches, the `#!python @broker.publisher(...)` decorator offers a convenient way to achieve this.
 To enable batch production, you need to perform two crucial steps:

-Step 1: When creating your publisher, set the batch argument to True.
+1. When creating your publisher, set the batch argument to `True`.
 This configuration tells the publisher that you intend to send messages in batches.

-Step 2: In your producer function, return a tuple containing the messages you want to send as a batch.
-This action triggers the producer to gather the messages and transmit them as a batch to a Kafka broker.
+2. In your producer function, return a tuple containing the messages you want to send as a batch.
+This action triggers the producer to gather the messages and transmit them as a batch to a **Kafka** broker.

-Let's delve into a detailed example illustrating how to produce messages in batches to the output_data topic while consuming from the input_data_1 topic.
+Let's delve into a detailed example illustrating how to produce messages in batches to the output_data topic while consuming from the `#!python "input_data_1"` topic.

 ## Code example